-e.
-Describe the contributions and achievements of Gens de Couleur Libres [free people of color] in colonial Louisiana.
+- e.
+Describe the contributions and achievements of Gens de Couleur Libres [free people of color] in colonial Louisiana. - Coartación

+- Code Noir of Louisiana

 Free People of Color

-Slavery in French Colonial Louisiana
+- Slavery in French Colonial Louisiana

-Slavery in Spanish Colonial Louisiana
+- Slavery in Spanish Colonial Louisiana

+- Spanish Colonial Louisiana

+- Women in Colonial Louisiana

-f.
+- f.
 Compare and contrast French and Spanish colonial Louisiana and colonial Louisiana and British colonies.

+- French Colonial Louisiana

-insurrection of 1768
+- Insurrection of 1768

-Slavery in French Colonial Louisiana
+- Slavery in French Colonial Louisiana

-Slavery in Spanish Colonial Louisiana
+- Slavery in Spanish Colonial Louisiana

+- Spanish Colonial Louisiana

+- Women in Colonial Louisiana

-6.11 Analyze the causes, course, and consequences of the American Revolution.
+- 6.11 Analyze the causes, course, and consequences of the American Revolution.

-j.
+- j.
 Explain the role of Spain and Spanish colonial Louisiana during the American Revolution and effects of the conflict on the colony, including the roles of Bernardo de Galvez, Battle of Lake Pontchartrain (1779), and Battle of Baton Rouge (1779).

+- Bernardo de Gálvez

+- Spanish Colonial Louisiana

-6.8 Analyze European exploration and colonization of North America.
+- 6.8 Analyze European exploration and colonization of North America.

-a.
+- a.
 Explain the significance of the land claims made in North America by European powers after 1600, including England, France, the Netherlands, Portugal, Russia, Spain, and Sweden and their effects on Native Americans.

+- Chitimacha Tribe of Louisiana

+- Early Exploration and Colonization

-Houma Nation
+- Houma Nation

-Natchez Indians
+- Natchez Indians